futuresuper/fs-website-2021/src/blog-posts/future-super-2018-telstra-business-awards-finalist.md

 At Future Super, not only do we passionately believe that divesting from fossil fuels and reinvesting in renewables will deliver for our members in retirement, we know that without this, there may not be much of a planet left to retire onto.

 Our core purpose is to empower all Australians to make a choice for themselves: to invest their superannuation in a way that is aligned to their values.
-Our members have chosen to divest from fossil fuels (and other harmful industries like animal cruelty, old growth logging, tobacco, gambling and more), and together, are reinvesting that money into renewable energy.
+Our members have chosen to divest from fossil fuels (and other industries like animal cruelty, old growth logging, tobacco, gambling and more), and together, are reinvesting that money into renewable energy.

 We are proud to be a finalist in the Telstra Business Awards.
 We truly could not have achieved this milestone without our thousands of members and supporters who have already divested over $300 million away from fossil fuels.